hbctraining/Pseudobulk-for-scRNAseq/lessons/00_gen_seurat_object.md

 ## Pre-processing steps

-We have detailed the steps used to generate the seurat object being used for the following lessons.
-For more details on how to
+Here we have provided the code used to generate the seurat object that will be used for the workshop.
+The parameters for each step were chosen based upon the descriptions in the methods section.

 1. Download and unzip the dataset from GEO using bash